xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Add "mygame" as game name.
  > Click the create game button.
  <!-- SNAPSHOT status=400 -->
- > You should be in the player page.
+ > You should be at the create game screen.
  > You should see an error message saying that "The mygame game already exists".

 And check for no duplicates:

+ > Cancel create game.
  > Go to my games.
  <!-- SNAPSHOT status=200 -->
  > There should be 1 game.